cqmu-lq/LongitudinalProf-MSMS-Method/README.md

 # LongitudinalProf-MSMS-Method
-### Longitudinal Profiling of MS/MS Fragments for Metabolite Identification
-### Preamble
+## Preamble

-This repository contains the dataset and code for the paper titled "Longitudinal Profiling of MS/MS Fragments for Metabolite Identification".
+This repository contains the dataset and code for the paper titled "Longitudinal Profiling of MS/MS Fragments Improves Accuracy of Metabolite Identification".
 The project focuses on developing and validating methods for accurate metabolite identification using longitudinal profiling of MS/MS fragments.

 ## Code Availability